 What Is A Manhole?

-Manhole can be defined as an access point inside the sewer line for material and workers.
-It is the most important component of the sewer line because it completely eliminates the need for the digging process and it is also known as an Inspection chamber or Unit.
+A manhole can be defined as an access point inside the sewer line for material and workers.
+It is the most important component of the sewer line because it eliminates the need for the digging process and it is also known as an Inspection chamber or Unit.

 Types of Manhole